Ukraine–Commonwealth of Independent States relations: The status of Ukraine in the CIS

 Ukraine submitted its notification of ratification of the Creation Agreement on 10 December 1991.
 As of 2024 the depository does not contain any reservations or notification from Ukraine on withdrawal, and the agreement remains in force for Ukraine.
 The only notification of withdrawal was sent by Georgia in 2008, which ceased to be part of the CIS one year after the notification in 2009.

 Ukraine did not sign the CIS Charter, which was adopted by CIS member states on 22 January 1993.
-The first part of Article 8 of this charter allows for a state to join the CIS as an associate member, participating in certain types of activities, on the unanimous approval of the Council of Heads of State.
-Ukraine did not sign the charter, so is not bound by its articles, while the Belovezh Accords and Alma-Ata Protocol which Ukraine did sign make no mention of associate membership.

 Article 7 of the Charter defines founding states of the CIS as "the states that signed and ratified the Agreement on the Establishment of the CIS and the Protocol thereto" and member states as "those founding states that undertake obligations under the CIS Charter within one year after its adoption by the Council of Heads of State."
 Ukraine is thus a CIS founding state but not a member state.

+Article 8 of the charter allows for a state to join the CIS as an associate member, participating in certain types of activities, on the unanimous approval of the Council of Heads of State.
+Ukraine did not sign the charter, so is not bound by its articles, while the Belovezh Accords and Alma-Ata Protocol which Ukraine did sign make no mention of associate membership.

 According to the website of the CIS Executive Committee, the Charter does not define any differences in the legal status between the founding state and the member state.
 Currently, only Turkmenistan and Ukraine, which have not signed or ratified the decision on the Charter, are founding states, but not members of the CIS, which does not prevent them from participating in the activities of the Commonwealth.
 This circumstance has led to the fact that in agreements and decisions adopted within the framework of the Commonwealth, the term "participating State" is used, extending the legal norms of the Charter to both the Member States and the founding States.

-On March 31, 1994, the Economic Court decided that the 1991 agreements are primary in relation to the CIS charter, and the CIS charter itself does not change the conditions of those 11 countries that have become co-founders of the CIS after they ratified the 1991 agreements.
+On March 31, 1994, the Economic Court of the CIS decided that the 1991 agreements are primary in relation to the CIS charter, and the CIS charter itself does not change the conditions of those 11 countries that have become co-founders of the CIS after they ratified the 1991 agreements.
 It is the agreements of 1991 that are the constituent documents of the Commonwealth, but the Charter is not.